Through The Fibro Fog

 Notes

 • Spend time muddling the mixture, pressing and even bashing(!) the ginger together with the sugar to release the juices.
-This will bring out the flavour.
+This will bring out the flavor.

 • I suggest using a plain sparkling water rather than mineral water, as the latter would change the taste a great deal.